maticnetwork/whitepaper/README.md

   - Let's say, a single Matic sidechain aims to achieve ~35k Tx/sec on a chain.
 If node through-put is the bottleneck, then blocksize would be 70k~105k Tx/Block.

 5. Checkpoint duration
-  - A checkpoint duration of ~360sec (256 blocks on sidechain) has been determined to be optimum.
+  - A checkpoint duration of ~300sec (256 blocks on sidechain) has been determined to be optimum.
   - A shorter duration means faster Maliciousness detection, but it also means a higher committed Gas fee.
   - If a Byzantine behavior (e.g. Double Spend through Tx deletion) occurs just after checkpoint creation, this duration is the worst-case time until the Ceremony.
-If some Block Producers delete transactions, the Matic Network can recover the cancelled Tx, and the double spend attack would be foiled.
+If some Block Producers delete transactions, the Matic Network can recover the cancelled transaction, and the double spend attack would be foiled.

 # Focus on User Experience {#usere}